Cordant’s Comprehensive Mental Health Adherence Testing Identifies What Is Not Seen Today

 According to a recent survey, 41% of adults reported symptoms of anxiety and/or depressive disorder in January 2021 (a significant increase from the 11% reported during the same period in 2019) and 36% reported delaying or not getting the medical care they need because of the pandemic.² Additionally, 13% of adults reported new or increased substance use due to coronavirus-related stress, and 11% reported thoughts of suicide in the past 30 days.¹

-Cordant offers an extensive drug testing menu with over 180 metabolites and parent drugs, with more than 60 mental health testing options in oral fluid.
+Cordant offers an extensive drug testing menu with more than 180 metabolites and parent drugs, with more than 60 mental health testing options in oral fluid.

 Integrated Results Management Reports